 Never overdo peppermint essential oil.

-(Honestly, this is legitimate advice for ALL essential oils.)
+(Honestly, this is pertinent advice for ALL essential oils.)

 I wanted a relaxing, ache relieving bath after a long night out and of course I turned to lavender and peppermint.
 Which is fine, except that both came in bottles with no pour control, and I was too lazy to go locate my dropper.
 I assumed it would all be fine seeing as I was in this giant tub of water.